Annual Non-store Retail Survey (RTNS)

-Following that, a sample, of a predetermined size, is allocated into each stratum, with the objective of optimizing the overall quality of the survey while respecting the available resources.
+Following stratification, a sample, of a predetermined size, is allocated into each stratum, with the objective of optimizing the overall quality of the survey while respecting the available resources.
 The sample allocation can result in two kinds of strata: take-all strata where all units are sampled with certainty, and take-some strata where a sample of units are randomly selected.

-The total sample size for this survey is approximately 1,000 enterprises.
+The total sample size for this survey is approximately 1,124 enterprises.

-Data collection for this reference period: 2016-04-28 to 2016-10-24
+Data collection for this reference period: 2022-03-18 to 2022-09-20

 Responding to this survey is mandatory.

 Data are collected directly from survey respondents and extracted from administrative files.